 How to Treat Poison Ivy: Home Remedies

-- Mild cases can be helped by calamine lotion, over-the-counter cortisone creams, and saltwater soaks, but severe cases require prescription cortisone.
-Soaking in cool water or a lukewarm bath with a baking soda solution also might help.
+- Treat mild cases of poison ivy itch with soothing lotions such as calamine lotion, over-the-counter cortisone creams, and saltwater soaks, but severe cases require prescription cortisone.

 - A barrier cream, IvyBlock, containing quaternium-18 bentonite, which bonds with the urushiol, promises to be effective 68%of the time, if applied before any contact with poison ivy.

-- Excessive itching of blisters can cause infections.
+- Try not to itch!
+Excessive itching of blisters can cause infections.
 Try to ease the itch, or simply find a distraction, so as not to make your rash even worse.
 Wash broken blisters lightly, and cover with a bandage to prevent further itching and infection.

 Perhaps someday, plant scientists will develop a non-poisonous variety.
 Rumor has it that they have already crossed poison ivy with four-leaf clovers, hoping to get a rash of good luck.
 (Sorry, we couldn’t resist.)